navreyort/MusificationWorkshop/readme.md

 #### Workshop Requirements
 - You!
-- Preferably laptop or any kind of computers that run Windows, Mac, or Linux.
+- Preferably laptop or any computing device that runs Windows, Mac, or Linux.
 Otherwise, any other computer devices that can produce sound via a standard 1/8" phone connector.

-- Optional things you can bring to workshop
+- Optional things you can bring to the workshop
     - Musical instruments
-	- Inspirational everyday objects (Cardboard boxes, cans, and etc...
+    - Inspirational everyday objects (Cardboard boxes, cans, etc...
 Anything!)
-	- Loud speakers and microphones
+    - Loudspeakers and microphones

 #### Workshop Schedule
 - Place: MITxMake @ Zesiger Center
 - Date: April 21, 2018